Mitchell, Schakel lead SDSU to 73-58 win over No. 22 UCLA - WHIZ News

 Mitchell and Schakel hit 3s early in the second half to open a 40-28 lead and the Aztecs dominated the rest of the way at empty Viejas Arena.
-Aguek Arop and Terrell Gomez scored 10 points each for SDSU, which was 30-2 last season and expecting its highest seed ever in the NCAA Tournament before it as canceled due to the coronavirus pandemic.
+Aguek Arop and Terrell Gomez scored 10 points each for San Diego State, which was 30-2 last season and expecting its highest seed ever in the NCAA Tournament before it was canceled due to the coronavirus pandemic.

+“It’s a first step.
+We’re excited to come away with a victory and happy as heck that we’re actually playing basketball.
+It’s been 264 days since we played,” Dutcher said.

+“We’ve always had a defensive identity and I think that showed again tonight.
+The good news is, as well as we played, there’s a lot of room for growth with this team, at both ends of the floor.”

 Mitchell and Schakel each hit three 3-pointers, and the Aztecs, picked to repeat as Mountain West Conference regular-season champions, went 9 of 23 from behind the arc.